Art in the Reading Rooms

-Six of the seven portrait paintings on the east wall of the Eloise W. Martin Reading Room represent members of Charles Deering's family, the benefactor for whom the Deering Library is named.
-One portrait is of the French composer Erik Satie, is frequently out on exhibition loan.
+Six of the seven portraits hung on the east wall of the Martin Reading Room represent members of Charles Deering’s family.
+The final portrait, of French composer Erik Satie, is frequently out on exhibition loan.

 From left to right (south to north):

 - ROGER DEERING (1884-1936) by Kenyon Cox, 1889